Spanish ship Neptuno (1795): Storm, and wreck

 Minotaur took Neptuno in tow at 3.30 am the next day, and at daylight work began to clear away the wreckage of battle.
 As the storm rose, the towline snapped, putting Neptuno in danger of running onto a lee shore and being wrecked.
-The battered mainmast collapsed on 22 October, smashing through the captain's cabins below the poop, crushing to death Spanish paymaster Diego de Soto as he slept, and killing one of the British prize crew.
+The battered mainmast collapsed on 22 October, smashing through the captain's cabins below the poop, crushing to death Neptunos paymaster Diego de Soto as he slept and killing one member of the British prize crew.
 Now completely dismasted the crew struggled to shore up the decks to prevent them from collapsing, and tried to jury rig sails.

-On 23 October French Captain Julien Cosmao and Commodore Enrique MacDonell made a sortie from Cadiz with some of the more seaworthy ships that had escaped the battle, in an attempt to retake some of the captured prizes.
+On 23 October French Ship-of-the-line Captain Julien Cosmao and Spanish Commodore Enrique MacDonnell made a sortie from Cádiz with some of the more seaworthy ships that had escaped the battle, in an attempt to retake some of the captured prizes.
 Cosmao's squadron consisted of two French 80-gun ships, Neptune and Indomptable, the 74-gun French Pluton, and two Spanish ships, the 100-gun Rayo and the 74-gun San Francisco de Asis.
 Also with the ships of the line were the smaller French ships that had been present at the battle but had not taken part, the frigates Cornélie, Thémis, Hortense, Rhin and Hermione, and the brigs Furet and Argus.
 In preparation for the counter-attack the British cast off several of the prizes and formed a defensive line.
 While Cornélie, Hortense, Thémis and Rhin harassed the British, Hermione took Neptuno in tow, while the Spanish crew rose up and took back their ship.
-The British prize crew were sent below to work the pumps, while Neptuno made anchor in Cadiz Bay.
+The British prize crew were sent below to work the pumps, while Neptuno made anchor in Bay of Cádiz.
 During the night the storm rose again, and Neptuno dragged her anchors and ran onshore.